jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 #### Powers

-1. Subproject Leaders are those members of the team with a leadership role in guiding a particular subproject.
-While the Project Leader guides the project as a whole, Subproject Leaders guide individual subprojects in a similar fashion.
-A subproject is any component of the Jellyfin ecosystem, under the Jellyfin Organization, which is not a part of the core server itself.
-This includes clients, libraries for 3rd party projects, or other similar repositories for which the Project Leader delegates this responsbility.
+1. Subproject Leaders are those members of the team with a leadership role in guiding a particular sub-project.
+While the Project Leader guides the project as a whole, Subproject Leaders guide individual sub-projects in a similar fashion.
+A sub-project is any component of the Jellyfin ecosystem, under the Jellyfin Organization, which is not a part of the core server itself.
+This includes clients, libraries for 3rd party projects, or other similar repositories for which the Project Leader delegates this responsibility.

-2. Subproject Leaders are responsible for the day-to-day operations of their subproject and the handling of technical and managerial decisions for the subproject.
-For the purposes of all decisions pertaining to the subproject exclusively, the Subproject Leader shall be responsible for the final decision, in consultation with the Project Leader if necessary.
+2. Subproject Leaders are responsible for the day-to-day operations of their sub-project and the handling of technical and managerial decisions for the sub-project.
+For the purposes of all decisions pertaining to the sub-project exclusively, the Subproject Leader shall be responsible for the final decision, in consultation with the Project Leader if necessary.

-3. Subproject Leaders shall have Admin privileges to the subproject repositories they manage and have the power to assign permissions on the subproject to other team members, for instance merge permissions, at their discretion.
+3. Subproject Leaders shall have Admin privileges to the sub-project repositories they manage and have the power to assign permissions on the sub-project to other team members, for instance merge permissions, at their discretion.

-4. Subproject Leaders should seek consensus wherever possible with other contributors to the subproject, however they are empowered to make decisions as required.
+4. Subproject Leaders should seek consensus wherever possible with other contributors to the sub-project, however they are empowered to make decisions as required.
 Disputes may be escalated to the Leadership Team or Project Leader if desired for further decision and resolution.
 As outlined in power #2, the Subproject Leader shall have the final say in any decision reached here.

 #### Procedure

-1. The initial Subproject Leader for a subproject shall be determined depending on the source of the subproject.
+1. The initial Subproject Leader for a sub-project shall be determined depending on the source of the sub-project.

      i.
-For subprojects that originate amongst the existing Jellyfin Project, for instance split-out libraries, or are forks of other projects, the subproject leader shall be determined by the Project Leader in consultation with the Leadership Team at the time the project is integrated into the Jellyfin Organization.
+For Subproject that originate among the existing Jellyfin Project, for instance split-out libraries, or are forks of other projects, the sub-project leader shall be determined by the Project Leader in consultation with the Leadership Team at the time the project is integrated into the Jellyfin Organization.

     ii.
-For subprojects that originate as the sole work of an existing Jellyfin Team member, that person shall become Subproject Leader at the time the project is transferred to the Jellyfin Organization.
+For sub-projects that originate as the sole work of an existing Jellyfin Team member, that person shall become Subproject Leader at the time the project is transferred to the Jellyfin Organization.

    iii.
-For subprojects that originate as the sole work of an outside contributor who desires to make the project a subproject of the Jellyfin Organization, that person shall become a member of the Jellyfin Team, subject to standard nomination rules for Team Members, and shall become Subproject Leader at the time the project is transferred to the Jellyfin Organization.
+For sub-projects that originate as the sole work of an outside contributor who desires to make the project a sub-project of the Jellyfin Organization, that person shall become a member of the Jellyfin Team, subject to standard nomination rules for Team Members, and shall become Subproject Leader at the time the project is transferred to the Jellyfin Organization.
 If nomination of the member fails for any reason, the project shall not be integrated into the Jellyfin Organization and shall remain a 3rd-party project.

     iv.
-For subprojects that, at the time of the adoption of this consitution, do not already have a clear Subproject Leader, elections shall be held by the existing contributors to select the Subproject Leader.
+For sub-projects that, at the time of the adoption of this condition, do not already have a clear Subproject Leader, elections shall be held by the existing contributors to select the Subproject Leader.
 The method of election shall be ranked voting instant runoff until one candidate has secured an absolute majority of the vote.

 2. There shall always be exactly one Subproject Leader for any given project.

-3. New Subproject Leaders shall be selected by the Project Leader, in consultation with the Leadership Team and existing subproject contributors, as required.
+3. New Subproject Leaders shall be selected by the Project Leader, in consultation with the Leadership Team and existing sub-project contributors, as required.

 ### Technical Committees